Official state symbol Wisconsin State Flag Adopted 1863 Standardized 1979

 What the Wisconsin State Flag Means

-The Wisconsin state flag meaning comes from symbols representing the state's economic foundations and values.
+The Wisconsin state flag meaning comes from symbols depicting Wisconsin's core industries, agriculture, and civic heritage.
 Each element on the coat of arms reflects an important aspect of Wisconsin's identity and industries.

 The motto Forward expresses Wisconsin's progressive spirit.
 The badger represents the state nickname and mining heritage.
 The shield symbols show the state's major industries.
-The sailor and yeoman represent labor on water and land.
+The sailor and yeoman represent labor on water and land, linking directly to Wisconsin's state motto page.

 Wisconsin adopted its first state flag in 1863.
 Civil War regiments requested a battlefield flag.
 The legislature formed a committee to choose specifications.
 The design featured the state coat of arms centered on a dark blue field.
 This matched designs already used by Wisconsin regiments.